-ABI Acquired Brain injury
+- ABI Acquired Brain injury

-ALC Alternative level of care
+- ALC Alternative level of care

-GCS Glasgow Coma Scale
+- GCS Glasgow Coma Scale

-MVA Motor Vehicle Accidents
+- MVA Motor Vehicle Accidents

-nTBI Non-Traumatic Brain Injuries
+- nTBI Non-Traumatic Brain Injuries

-ТВІ Traumatic Brain Injury
+- TBI Traumatic Brain Injury

+- GOS Glasgow Outcome Scale

+- GOSE Glasgow Outcome Scale Extended

-2.1 Epidemiology of Acquired Brain Injury
+Epidemiology of Acquired Brain Injury

-2.1 Introduction
+2.0 Introduction

 Acquired brain injury (ABI), particularly traumatic brain injury (TBI), is one of the leading causes of death and lifelong disability in North America (Greenwald et al., 2003; Pickett et al., 2001; Thurman & Guerrero, 1999).
-In the United States between 1.4 and 1.7 million people sustain a TBI every year (Faul et al., 2010; Zaloshnja et al., 2008), with more than 120,000 people expected to develop long-term disabilities (Zaloshnja et al., 2008).
+In the United States between 1.4 and 1.7 million people sustain a TBI every year (Faul et al., 2010; Zaloshnja et al., 2008), with more than 120,000 people expected to develop long-term disability (Zaloshnja et al., 2008).
 In the province of Ontario, more than 80,000 individuals sustained a TBI between 2002 and 2006 (Colantonio et al., 2010).
-Among low and middle income countries, the lifetime prevalence of TBI ranges from 0.3% in China to 14.6% in rural Mexico (Khan et al., 2015); however, the global incidence of TBI is increasing due primarily to the increased use of motor vehicles in low and middle income countries (Maas et al., 2008).
+Among low and middle income countries, the lifetime prevalence of TBI ranges from 0.3% in China to 14.6% in rural Mexico (Khan et al., 2015); however, the global incidence of TBI is increasing primarily due to the increased use of motor vehicles in low and middle income countries (Maas et al., 2008).
 Recently, in high income countries, the epidemiological patterns of TBI have been shifting (Roozenbeek et al., 2013).
-An increase in the absolute incidence of TBI among older age individuals and an increase in the median age of TBI has been observed; the primary cause of TBI in the elderly is falls (Maas et al., 2008; Roozenbeek et al., 2013).
-Accordingly, in high income countries, improvements in safety regulations have been associated with a reduction in traffic related TBI (Redelmeier et al., 2003); however, motor vehicle accidents (MVA) remain one of the most common causes of TBI (Andriessen et al., 2011).
+An increase in the absolute incidence of TBI among older age individuals and an increase in the median age of TBI has been observed.
+Accordingly, the primary cause of TBI in the elderly is falls (Maas et al., 2008; Roozenbeek et al., 2013).
+In high income countries, improvements in safety regulations have been associated with a reduction in traffic related TBI (Redelmeier et al., 2003), however, motor vehicle accidents (MVA) remain one of the most common causes of TBI (Andriessen et al., 2011).
 Furthermore, in European countries, individuals were identified as being under the influence of alcohol at the time of their TBI in 24-51% of cases (Tagliaferri et al., 2006).

 Most individuals with TBI are classified as having a mild injury, but residual deficits in these patients are not uncommon (Thornhill et al., 2000).
 However, 10-15% of patients with TBI have more serious injuries requiring specialist care (Maas et al., 2008).
-The frequency of moderate severity injury is increasing; moderate TBI accounted for 19% of injuries in 1992 compared with 37% of injuries in 2002 (Colantonio et al., 2009).
+In Canada brain injury is the leading cause of death in individuals under 40 years old (Northern Brain Injury Association, 2018), with recent incidence rates of moderate to severe ABI as high as 500 per every 100 000 individuals (Northern Brain Injury Association, 2018).